+1.1 Nonylphenol

-1.1 Nonylphenol: NP is a lipophilic organic micropollutant and is a problem in wastewater treatment, sewage sludge, surface waters and sediments (14).
+NP is a lipophilic organic micropollutant and is a problem in wastewater treatment, sewage sludge, surface waters and sediments (Chang et al. 2007).
 Nonylphenol has a log K{ow} value of 4.48 which contributes to its tendency to bioaccumulate.
-It is suspected of having estrogenic effects, including contributing to the feminization of male fish in sewage outflows (15, 16).
-This suspicion is based in part on evidence that nonylphenol can bind to human estrogen receptors, stimulate human breast cancer cell growth, and induce the expression of the egg protein vitellogenin in fish.
+It is suspected of having estrogenic effects, including contributing to the feminization of male fish in sewage outflows (Tanghe et al. 1998; Topp and Starratt 2000).
+This suspicion is based in part on evidence that nonylphenol can bind to human estrogen receptors, stimulate human breast cancer cell growth, and induce the expression of the egg protein vitellogenin in fish (Naylor 1995).
 The evidence of estrogenic effects has intensified concern over environmental and human health effects.
-Throughout northern Europe a voluntary ban on APE use in household cleaning products began in 1995 and restrictions on industrial applications followed by the year 2000 (1).
+Throughout northern Europe a voluntary ban on APE use in household cleaning products began in 1995 and restrictions on industrial applications followed by the year 2000 (Ahel et al. 1994a).

-Banat et al., (17) reported results of aerobic treatment under thermophilic conditions of sewage sludge artificially contaminated with 4-NP.
+Many researchers over the years have investigated the biodegradation of NP under various conditions.
+Banat et al. (2000) reported results of aerobic treatment under thermophilic conditions of sewage sludge artificially contaminated with 4-NP.
 Experiments were carried out using three parallel laboratory-scale batch reactors operating with blank, 50 and 100 mg/l of 4-NP concentration.
-For the two studied concentrations up to 66% 4-NP reduction was achieved at a specific air flow rate of 16 l/(l.h) and a thermophilic temperature of 60°C, within 10 days of operation.
+For the two studied concentrations, up to 66% NP reduction was achieved at a specific air flow rate of 16 L/h and a thermophilic temperature of 60°C, within 10 days of operation.
 The presence of 4-NP has minor effect on the rate of sludge oxidation and the nitrogen and phosphorous content in the sludge.
-Chang et al. (14) investigated the effects of various factors on the aerobic degradation of NP in sewage sludge.
+Chang et al. (2007) investigated the effects of various factors on the aerobic degradation of NP in sewage sludge.
 NP (5 mg/kg) degradation rate constants calculated were 0.148 and 0.224 day-1 and half-lives were 4.7 and 3.1 days, respectively.
-The optimal pH value for NP degradation in sludge was 7.0 and the degradation rate was enhanced when the temperature was increased Cheng et al., (12) investigated the biodegradation of nonvlphenol monoethoxylate (NP1EO) and nonylphenol (NP) by aerobic microbes in sediment samples collected at four sites along the Erren River in southern Taiwan.
-Aerobic degradation rate constants and half-lives for NP (2 μ g g-1) ranged from 0.007 to 0.051 day-1 and 13.6 to 99.0 days, respectively; for NP1EO (2 μ g g-1) the ranges were 0.006 to 0.010 day-1 and 69.3 to 115.5 days.
+The optimal pH value for NP degradation in sludge was 7.0 and the degradation rate was enhanced when the temperature was increased Cheng et al., (2006) investigated the biodegradation of nonvlphenol monoethoxylate (NP1EO) and nonylphenol (NP) by aerobic microbes in sediment samples collected at four sites along the Erren River in southern Taiwan.
+Aerobic degradation rate constants and halflives for NP (2 μ g g-1) ranged from 0.007 to 0.051 day-1 and 13.6 to 99.0 days, respectively; for NP1EO (2 μg g-1) the ranges were $0.006-0.010 \text{ day}^{-1}$ and 69.3-115.5 days.
 Aerobic degradation rates for NP and NP1EO were enhanced by shaking and increased temperature.

-Levels of nonylphenol in the environment, as reported by Tanghe et al. (14), are presented in Table 1.
+Levels of nonylphenol in the environment, as reported by Tanghe et al. (1998), are presented in Table 1.